Accessibility WCAG Conformance Report

 - Automated accessibility scanning tools

-- Inspection of UI components used in the application framework
+- Inspection of UI components used by the application framework

 - Review of color contrast and visual indicators

-This report covers the degree of conformance for the following accessibility standard/guidelines:
+This report covers the degree of conformance with the following accessibility standards and guidelines:

 |